QuantEcon/GameTheory.jl/docs/src/index.md

 payoff_bimatrix[2, 1, :] = [0, 0]
 payoff_bimatrix[2, 2, :] = [2, 3]
 g = NormalFormGame(payoff_bimatrix)
+print(g)
 ```

 After constructing a `NormalFormGame`, we can find its Nash Equilibria by using methods of `GameTheory`.
-For example, `pure_nash` finds all pure action Nash Equilibria by enumeration.
+For example, `pure_nash` finds all pure action Nash Equilibria by enumeration:

 ```@example 1
 pure_nash(g)